reachjainrahul/testrepo/docs/networkpolicy.md

-# Cloud Controller NetworkPolicy
+# Nephe NetworkPolicy

-Cloud Controller project does not consume the Antrea NetworkPolicy(ANP) resource directly.
+The Nephe project does not consume the Antrea NetworkPolicy(ANP) resource directly.
 The ANP object is used by [Antrea](https://antrea.io/) project, where `antrea-controller` Pod watches for the Antrea NetworkPolicy(ANP) objects and converts each ANP object to an Antrea internal [NetworkPolicy](https://github.com/antrea-io/antrea/blob/main/pkg/apis/controlplane/v1beta2/types.go#L202) object for further processing.
-This Antrea internal `NetworkPolicy` object will be used by Cloud Controller to enforce the network policies on public cloud virtual machines.
+This Antrea internal `NetworkPolicy` object will be used by the Nephe Controller to enforce the network policies on public cloud virtual machines.

-The `cloud controller` pod registers with the antrea `API server`, to receive all the events related to `AddressGroups`, `AppliedToGroups` and `NetworkPolicies` objects.
-The `cloud controller` translates these NetworkPolicy related objects to the corresponding cloud constructs.
+The `nephe-controller` registers with the antrea `API server`, to receive all the events related to `AddressGroups`, `AppliedToGroups` and `NetworkPolicies` objects.
+The `nephe-controller` translates these NetworkPolicy related objects to the corresponding cloud constructs.
 Each antrea internal `NetworkPolicy` object will result in a combination of one or more cloud network security groups(NSG).
 The `AddressGroups` field will be